rcarver/config/doc/SECRETS.md

 In order to decrypt secrets, each node must have access to the partition key(s).
 To do this, the node must either have a copy of the master secret or the derived partition key.
-Since distributing the master secret would expose all possible derived secrets, Config instead only distributes the derived partition keys used by the node.
+Since distributing the master secret would expose all possible derived secrets, Config only distributes the derived partition keys used by the node.

 Key distribution is done when a node is bootstrapped.
 Doing so means